CoolCodersCrew/Robotics-Code-2016-2017/README.md

 ## Installing PROS for Visual Studio

 1. Install PROS by going to the PROS website underneath

+*If you don't want Atom do a custom install

-2. Once installed, open Visual Studio
+2. In Visual Studio Installer, under workloads you need Desktop developmentwith C++

+	In individual componentsm select C++/CLI support

+3. Create folder for PROS projects

+4. Open cmd.exe in the folder execute pros conduct new One "One is the name of folder you created"

+5. If asked Y/N select Y, delete newly created folder and start over at step 3

+6. Open Visual Studio, file, new existing project and select the folder you just created and name the project

+7. Select use external build system

+8. In build command line, rebuild command line pros mu

+9. In Clean command line, pros make clean

+10. In output(for debugging) pros terminal and then click finish

-3. Open Tools then open External Tools
+11. Open Tools then open External Tools

-4. Add an external tool and title it PROS upload
+12. Add an external tool and title it PROS upload

-5. Write the file location of your pros.exe, in cli folder of PROS
+13. Write the file location of your pros.exe, in cli folder of PROS

-6. In arguments write mu
+14. In arguments write mu

-7. For Initial directory, have it be for your Project Directory
+15. For Initial directory, have it be for your Project Directory

-8. Check Use Output window, now you can upload your PROS code to the cortex
+16. Check Use Output window, now you can upload your PROS code to the cortex

-### Logs
+## Logs

 3/10/17